Profile: South Korean President Park Geun-hye

 In her inauguration speech, she promised to prioritise both national security and economic revitalisation.

-To North Korea, she offered a step-by-step trust-building process, but vowed she would "not tolerate any action that threatens the lives of our people and the security of our nation".Father's shadow
+To North Korea, she offered a step-by-step trust-building process, but vowed she would not tolerate any action that threatened national security.

 Ms Park, 61, is no stranger to South Korea's presidential house.
 She is the daughter of former President Park Chung-hee, who ruled South Korea for almost two decades.